Assessment and Approvals of Prospective Adopters

 The following information about the prospective adopter/s must also be gathered during Stage One:

-Prior to Stage One, prospective adopters should be given an explanation of the statutory duty on the agency to conduct checks into their background and into the background of any other adult members of their household.
-It should be made clear that the prospective adopters will not be able to proceed to Stage Two where criminal record checks identify them or an adult member of their household as having been convicted of a specified offence or Police caution in respect of a specified offence.
+It should be made clear that the prospective adopters will not be able to proceed to Stage Two where the criminal record checks identify them or an adult member of their household as having been convicted of a specified offence or Police caution in respect of a specified offence.

 A 'specified offence' means: